-What is Cell Balancing
+What is Cell Balancing?

-What do you understand from Cell Balancing?
+What is Cell Balancing?

 Cell balancing is an essential procedure that guarantees the best performance and security of rechargeable battery packs.
 A battery pack is often made up of several individual cells, and over time, these cells may discharge or charge at varying rates due to numerous factors such as variations in internal resistance, temperature, or manufacturing variability.